On Continuous-Time Gaussian Channels: Introduction

 On the other hand though, as opposed to the white Gaussian noise formulation, a link that establishes the information-theoretic connection between the continuous-time channel (\ref{feedback-memory}) and its discrete-time counterparts has long been missing, which may explain why discrete-time and continuous-time information theory (under the Brownian motion formulation) have largely gone separate ways with little interaction for the past several decades.
 In this paper, we will fill this gap by establishing causality-preserving connections between the channel (\ref{Brownian-motion-channel}) and its associated discrete-time versions in the forms of sampling and approximation theorems, which we believe will serve as the above-mentioned missing links and play important roles in the long run for further developing continuous-time information theory, particularly for the communication scenarios when feedback/memory is present.

 As an immediate application of the approximation theorem, we propose the approximation approach to examine continuous-time Gaussian feedback channels with the average power constraint and infinite bandwidth (again, by comparison, the conventional sampling approach cannot handle feedback).
-It turns out that this approach, when complemented by relevant tools from stochastic calculus, can greatly enhance our understanding of continuous-time Gaussian channels in terms of giving alternative and strengthened interpretations to the low SNR equivalence in (A), recovering ``long known'' results (Theorems~\ref{Theorem-MAC} and~\ref{Theorem-BC-Without-Feedback}) from new and rigorous perspectives, and deriving new results (Theorems~\ref{Theorem-BC-With-Feedback-1} and~\ref{Theorem-BC-With-Feedback-2}) inspired by the intuition that the approximation approach carries.
+It turns out that this approach, when complemented by relevant tools from stochastic calculus, can greatly enhance our understanding of continuous-time Gaussian channels in terms of giving alternative and strengthened interpretations to the low SNR equivalence in (A), recovering ``long known'' results (Theorems~\ref{Theorem-MAC}(for the non-feedback case),~\ref{Theorem-IC-Without-Feedback} and~\ref{Theorem-BC-Without-Feedback}) from new and rigorous perspectives, and deriving new results (Theorems~\ref{Theorem-MAC}(for the feedback case),~\ref{Theorem-IC-With-Feedback},~\ref{Theorem-BC-With-Feedback-1} and~\ref{Theorem-BC-With-Feedback-2}) inspired by the intuition that the approximation approach carries.

 Below, we summarize the contributions of this paper in greater details.

 In Section~\ref{sampling-theorems}, we prove Theorems~\ref{sampling-theorem-1} and~\ref{sampling-theorem-2}, sampling theorems for a continuous-time Gaussian feedback/memory channel, which naturally connect such a channel with their sampled discrete-time versions.
 And in Section~\ref{approximation-theorems}, we prove Theorems~\ref{approximation-theorem-1} and~\ref{approximation-theorem-2}, the so-called approximation theorems, which connect a continuous-time Gaussian feedback/memory channel with its approximated discrete-time versions (in the sense of the Euler-Maruyama approximation~\cite{kl92}).
 Roughly speaking, a sampling theorem says that a time-sampled channel is ``close'' to the original channel if the sampling is fine enough, and an approximation theorem says that an approximated channel is ``close'' to the original channel if the approximation is fine enough, both in an information-theoretic sense.
 Note that, as elaborated in Remark~\ref{sampling-approximation-theorems}, certain version of the approximation theorem boils down to the sampling theorem when there is no memory and feedback in the channel.